 How do we pay for these investments?

-Making all these socially beneficial investments, while also maintaining a deficit of around 2 percent of GDP,2 requires a substantial increase in revenues—from the baseline estimate of 19.8 percent of GDP in 2049 to 35.4 percent in 2049.
+Making all these socially beneficial investments, while also maintaining a deficit of around 2 percent of GDP,2 requires a substantial increase in revenue—from the baseline estimate of 19.8 percent of GDP in 2049 to 35.4 percent in 2049.
 Given the unabated rise of inequality over the past four decades, the first tranche of this revenue should come from those at the top.
-But increased tax revenue from the top 1 or 5 or even 10 percent will not be sufficient to support the large public spending required to guarantee health care for all Americans through a public single-payer program.
+But increased tax revenues from the top 1 or 5 or even 10 percent will not be sufficient to support the large public spending required to guarantee health care for all Americans through a public single-payer program.
 A substantial portion of revenue must be raised from a larger share of taxpayers.

 Tax policy in the Budget for Shared Prosperity is based on principles of optimal taxation

 For decades, much of the discussion in Washington around taxing those at the top has focused largely on increasing top marginal tax rates on labor income within a fairly narrow band of a few percentage points: Top marginal rates were raised to 39.6 percent during both the Clinton and Obama presidencies, and they were reduced to 35 and 37 percent, respectively, during the Bush and Trump presidencies (TPC 2019).